MarkWieczorek/mapmanager/_posts/2015-04-20-making-a-map.md

 A map is a sequence of [stacks][2].
 You create a map by appending stacks from the [stack browser][1].
 Once a map is made it can be opened, saved, annotated, and browsed using the main [map maker panel][13].

-In the Map Manager 3 window, the list of open maps is on the left.
-When a map is selected, a list of sessions within the map is shown on the right.
+The main Map Manager panel shows a list of open maps on the left.
+When a map is selected (rr22 in this example), a list of sessions in the map are shown on the right (in this example there are 6 sessions).

-Double-click a session to open a [stack][2] window and begin adding [3D annotations][4].
+####Open and initialize Map Manager

+ 1. Open Igor Pro with bStack.ipf
+ 2. Initialize Map Manager with the main menu 'mm3 -> Load User File'

 ####1.
 Pre-process your raw data so Map Manager can import it
  - Map manager will only import single channel stacks.
-If your stacks are two color channels, they need to be de-interleaved into two different .tif files (one for each color channel).
+If your stacks have two color channels, they need to be de-interleaved into two different .tif files (one for each color channel).
 See [bALignBatch][14] for a Fiji plugin that does this.

 ####2.
 Make a new map
- 1. Choose the number of channels for each stack in your map and fill in a new map name.
+ 1. Fill in a new map name and choose the number of channels for each stack in your map.
  2. Create a new map with '<span style="color:green">New Map</span>'.
  3. Append a stack from the [Stack Browser][1] with 'Append Stack'.
  4. Repeat #3 for each stack.
  5. Save the map with 'Save Map' button.

 ####<span style="color:red">Important</span>
- - When you make a map, you need to choose the 'number of channels' in each stack/session.
-Map Manager will only allow one choice of 'number of channels' per map.
+ - When you make a map, you need to choose the 'Number Of Channels' in each stack/session.
+Map Manager will only allow one choice of 'Number Of Channels' per map.
 You cannot mix one and two channel stacks within a map.
  - Make sure the sessions in your map are imported in the correct order.
 It is hard to change the order later.
  - Make sure the scale of each imported stack is correct.
 It is hard to change the scale later.
  - New maps are saved to a default hard-drive folder.
 The default folder can be specified in a [user file][3] file.
 Right-click on a map name and select 'Show On HDD' to see the hard-drive folder where the map is saved.